BIMSBbioinfo/pigx/README.md

 - name is the name for the sample
 - reads1/2 are the fastq file names of paired end reads
   - the location of these files is specified in `settings.yaml`
+  - for single-end data, leave the reads2 column in place, but have it empty
 - sample_type can be anything
 - comparison_factor should say which samples to compare together for DE analysis
   - so samples that are to be compared together should have the same factor